ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Examples of where preventing the linking of requests might justify these costs
 include:

+DNS queries:

-* DNS queries.
-DNS queries made to a recursive resolver reveal information about the requester, particularly if linked to other queries.
+: DNS queries made to a recursive resolver reveal information about the requester, particularly if linked to other queries.

+Telemetry submission:

-* Telemetry submission.
-Applications that submit reports about their usage to their developers might use Oblivious HTTP for some types of moderately sensitive data.
+: Applications that submit reports about their usage to their developers might use Oblivious HTTP for some types of moderately sensitive data.

-These are examples of requests where there is information in a request that - if it were connected to the identity of the user - might allow a server to learn something about that user even if the identity of the user is pseudonymous.
-Other examples include the submission of anonymous surveys, making search queries, or requesting location-specific content (such as retrieving tiles of a map display).
+These are examples of requests where there is information in a request that -- if it were connected to the identity of the user -- might allow a server to learn something about that user even if the identity of the user were pseudonymous.
+Other examples include submission of anonymous surveys, making search queries, or requesting location-specific content (such as retrieving tiles of a map display).

 In addition to these limitations, {{security}} describes operational constraints that are necessary to realize the goals of the protocol.